stubillwhite/lein-templates/src/leiningen/new/cljs/templates/README.md

 Thanks to `figwheel`, any source changes will automatically be compiled and the browser reloaded.

-## Running tests in the browser ##
+## Running unit tests in the browser ##

-Thanks to `figwheel`, tests are automatically run in the browser.
+Thanks to `figwheel`, unit tests are automatically run in the browser.
 To view the results and receive notifications when tests pass or fail:

 - Start a REPL as described above